-- (a) devoting time at least annually to discuss Board succession and independence issues, and to evaluate the mix of skills, experience, expertise and diversity of the existing Board and those desired by the Board by updating the Company's Board skills matrix; and - (b) all Board members being involved in the Company's nomination process, to the maximum extent permitted under the Corporations Act and ASX Listing Rules.
+- devoting time at least annually to discuss Board succession and independence issues. and to evaluate the mix of skills, experience, expertise and diversity of the existing Board and those desired by the Board by updating the Company's Board skills matrix; and - all Board members being involved in the Company's nomination process, to the maximum extent permitted under the Corporations Act and ASX Listing Rules.

-A listed entity should have and disclose a Board skills matrix setting out the mix of skills that the Board currently has or is looking to achieve in its membership.
+A listed entity should have and disclose a board skills matrix setting out the mix of skills that the board currently has or is looking to achieve in its membership.

 The Board is structured to facilitate the effective discharge of its duties and to add value through its deliberations.
 It seeks to achieve a Board composition with a balance of diverse attributes relevant to the Company's operations and markets, including skills sets, background, gender, geography and industry experience.
-The mix of skills comprised in the current Board, and
+The mix of skills comprised in the current Board, and that the Board would look to maintain and to build on, is set out in the Board Skills Matrix at Annexure A. An assessment of the skills and experience of the Board is undertaken in relation to the matrix annually, to ensure that Board continues to meet the current and evolving needs of the Company and the corporate landscape in which it operates.

-Recommendations Comply Explanation that the Board would look to maintain and to build on, is set out in the Board Skills Matrix at Annexure A. An assessment of the skills and experience of the Board is undertaken in relation to the matrix annually, to ensure that Board continues to meet the current and evolving needs of the Company and the corporate landscape in which it operates.
-Profiles of each of the Directors, setting out their skills, experience and period of office, are including in the 2022 Annual Report.
-Recommendation 2.3
+Profiles of each of the Directors, setting out their skills, experience and period of office, are including in the 2023 Annual Report.